BenOsborn/Meet-Control/README.md

 # Meet-Control

+# NO LONGER WORKS DUE TO GOOGLE UPDATE

 By Ben Osborn

 A python program which lets users remote control someone else's Google Meet without the need for their email or password.